skip to main content

 Genetic Testing Access

-Affordable, accessible genetic testing for early diagnosis and improved care of LGMD 2T patients.
+Affordable, accessible genetic testing for early diagnosis and improved care of LGMD 2T/R19 and GMPPB-related congenital Muscular Dystrophy patients.

 Advancing Research

-Expanding and promoting the LGMD 2T Patient Registry to accelerate research, clinical trials, and treatment development.
+Expanding and promoting the LGMD 2T/R19 and GMPPB-related congenital Muscular Dystrophy Patient Registry to accelerate research, clinical trials, and treatment development.

 Awareness & Education

-Increasing LGMD 2T awareness through campaigns, events, and partnerships.
+Increasing LGMD 2T/R19 and GMPPB-related congenital Muscular Dystrophy awareness through campaigns, events, and partnerships.

 Gene Therapy